taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 burn in any concerns about URL path building, or the types of reference we support.

-## 4.2 Changes to HTTP references format
+## 4.2 Changes to API references format

-The `api-reference.json` document currently served http://schemas.taskcluster.net/base/v1/api-reference.json from should be served from `<TASKCLUSTER_ROOT_URL>/schemas/base/v1/http-reference.json`.
+The `api-reference.json` document currently served http://schemas.taskcluster.net/base/v1/api-reference.json from should be served from `<TASKCLUSTER_ROOT_URL>/schemas/base/v1/api-reference.json`.

 * All `entries[*].input` and `entries[*].output` properties should be URLs
   relative to `<TASKCLUSTER_ROOT_URL>/schemas/<serviceName>`

 (This has already been implemented across most services)

-## 4.3 Changes to AMQP references format
+## 4.3 Changes to Exchanges references format

-The `api-reference.json` document currently served http://schemas.taskcluster.net/base/v1/api-reference.json from should be served from `<TASKCLUSTER_ROOT_URL>/schemas/base/v1/amqp-reference.json`.
+The `exchanges-reference.json` document currently served http://schemas.taskcluster.net/base/v1/exchanges-reference.json from should be served from `<TASKCLUSTER_ROOT_URL>/schemas/base/v1/exchanges-reference.json`.

 * All `entries[*].schema` properties should be URLs relative to `<TASKCLUSTER_ROOT_URL>/schemas/<serviceName>`